 As simple as it may sound, but these are the questions which are enough to get a fair assessment of you and why you can be made a homicide detective.

 Salary of a Detective:

-3. Then there are the investigators who are hired by the investigation firms.
+3. Then there is a couple of investigators who hired by the investigation firms.
 These are paid a fixed salary by the firm and their income depends on how reputed the firm is.
 Such investigators start their average income with less than $40,000 a year and as their experience increases their income also rises.

-The road to be a homicide investigator is not easy, nor does it become easy when you be one.
-But then at the end of the day, satisfaction of having brought a criminal behind bars is unmatched and worth all the efforts.
+The road to being a homicide investigator is not easy, nor does it become easy when you be one.
+But in the end, throwing a criminal behind the bars is worth all the efforts.